This post contains affiliate links. We may earn money from the products mentioned in this post, but this is at no cost to you

 I used little sugar beads and mixed up the pink and silver to make them stand out.

-Step 7: For some extra shine, I placed some pink sugar crystals on the front of the dress.
+For some extra shine, I placed some pink sugar crystals on the front of the dress.
+It wouldn’t be a Princess dress without sparkle would it!

 Gently use your finger to make it stick.
 Don’t worry about all the extra crystals that fall as you can easily clean those up afterwards.